Apache Superset is a very useful and easy-to-use visualization and dashboard-making tool that can be an alternative to tools like Tableau and PowerBI.

 We can choose our database by going into Data/Databases.

 I am choosing a MySQL database.
-But mine MySQL connection will be little bit different than others because I will be using Superset running in WSL while my MySQL server will be running in Windows hence I should pass Network IP.
+But my MySQL connection will be a little bit different than others because I will be using Superset running in WSL while my MySQL server will be running in Windows hence I should pass Network IP.
 By default, MySQL runs in 3306.
 For using MySQL running in Windows from WSL, please follow this blog of mine.

-- First install mysql database server along with MySQL Workbench.
+- First install MySQL database server along with MySQL Workbench.